olayad/btc-stats/README.md

 + A sample file (`/cdp-stats/data/loan-sample.csv`) with loan data has been provided.

-To use your own data, create `/cdp-stats/data/loans.csv`, a file that will contain the following information for every CDP movement.
+To use your own data, create `/cdp-stats/data/loans.csv`, a file that will contain the following information for every movement in each CDP.

 ```
 num,type,wallet_address,coll_amount,start_date,debt_cad,date_update,admin_fee